hryungk/SuperMario/README.md

 - Update each hidden sprite's behavior once activated.

 - Hidden items' (Mushroom, starman, flower) effects on the player and the game mechanics.

+Minor features to be added:

+- Brick with coin should have a random number of coins and turn to block.

+- The player should be able to kill Goomba by hitting the brick from the bottom.